cilium/cilium/Documentation/cmdref/cilium-operator-aws_hive.md

       --k8s-heartbeat-timeout duration                       Configures the timeout for api-server heartbeat, set to 0 to disable (default 30s)
       --k8s-kubeconfig-path string                           Absolute path of the kubernetes kubeconfig file --k8s-service-proxy-name string                        Value of K8s service-proxy-name label for which Cilium handles the services (empty = all services without service.kubernetes.io/service-proxy-name label)
+      --kube-proxy-replacement string                        Enable only selected features (will panic if any selected feature cannot be enabled) ("false"), or enable all features (will panic if any feature cannot be enabled) ("true") (default "false")
       --loadbalancer-l7-algorithm string                     Default LB algorithm for services that do not specify related annotation (default "round_robin")
       --loadbalancer-l7-ports strings                        List of service ports that will be automatically redirected to backend.
       --max-connected-clusters uint32                        Maximum number of clusters to be connected in a clustermesh.
 Increasing this value will reduce the maximum number of identities available.
 Valid configurations are [255, 511]. (default 255)